PROPOSAL

 The goal in this project is to first figure out the impact of checkpointing with TensorFlow and PyTorch using a representative small, medium, and large deep learning training workloads.
 Then, based on the results, we would like to find the appropriate frequency for checkpointing.
 Finally, we would like to incorporate a module that enables automatic checkpointing in deep learning frameworks.

-This project would be suitable as a BSc or MSc thesis as well as a standalone project at ITU during Spring 2024.
+This project would be suitable as a BSc or MSc thesis as well as a standalone project at ITU during Fall 2024.
 If you are interested in machine learning systems and their efficiency in general, this project would be a great fit for you.
 Depending on the size of the project or thesis (BSc, MSc, etc.) and the number of students in the group, we can adjust the steps of the project (i.e., doing the first step vs all three steps).